Uttar Pradesh: The Heartland of India

 Prehistoric Era

-- Archaeological remains from the Paleolithic and Neolithic ages have been found in various parts of Uttar Pradesh.
+- Archaeological remains from the Palaeolithic and Neolithic ages have been found in various parts of Uttar Pradesh.

-- Cave paintings in Sonbhadra and Mirzapur confirm the presence of ancient civilizations.
+- Cave paintings in Sonbhadra and Mirzapur confirm the presence of ancient civilisations.

 Vedic Age

-- Uttar Pradesh was the centre of Vedic civilization.
+- Uttar Pradesh was the Centre of Vedic civilisation.

 - Important ancient cities like Ayodhya, Mathura, and Kashi are mentioned in Vedic literature.